Quarkyonic or baryquark matter? On the dynamical generation of momentum space shell structure

 The speed of sound $v_s^2 = dp/d\varepsilon$ at zero temperature is determined by the density dependence of the chemical potential: \eq{ v_s^2 = \frac{n_B}{\mu_B} \, \frac{d \mu_B}{d n_B}~. } The quarkyonic transition typically predicts the existence of the peak structure in the $n_B$-dependence of this quantity~\cite{McLerran:2018hbz}.
 In the excluded volume quarkyonic matter model, this quantity exhibits singular behavior at the onset of quark appearance, as shown in the upper right panel of Fig.~\ref{fig:EoS}.
 As first explored in Ref.~\cite{Jeong:2019lhv}, this behavior is caused by a sudden appearance of the Fermi sea of quarks and a rapid rise of the quark density of states near zero momentum $k_Q \approx 0$.
 Obtaining a physically acceptable behavior of the speed of sound thus requires modifications to the quark sector of the model.
 For instance, introducing an infrared regulator~\cite{Jeong:2019lhv}, corresponding to the multiplier $\frac{\sqrt{k^2+\Lambda^2}}{k}$ in the quark density of states~[the integrands in Eqs.~\eqref{eq:nQQM} and \eqref{eq:eQQM}], allows one to obtain a reasonable behavior of the speed of sound~(dotted blue line in Fig.~\ref{fig:EoS}).

 In baryquark matter, the quarks appear on the Fermi shell rather than the Fermi sea; therefore, their density of states is vanishing at low momenta, $k_Q \approx 0$.
-The associated behavior of the speed of sound is thus physically acceptable without the need to introduce any infrared regulators~(red line in Fig.~\ref{fig:EoS}).
-Like in the various quarkyonic matter constructions, the speed of sound exhibits non-monotonic behavior and exceeds the conformal limit of $v_s^2 = 1/3$, although a pronounced peak is not observed.
+The associated behavior of the speed of sound is thus physically acceptable without the need to introduce any infrared regulators~(red line in Fig.~\ref{fig:EoS}).\footnote{We checked that introducing the infrared regulator $\sqrt{k^2+\Lambda^2}/k$ into baryquark matter lowers the energy per baryon at fixed density similar to quarkyonic matter, albeit in less dramatic fashion.
+Thus, baryquark matter stays energetically favored also in the presence of the regulator.} Like in the various quarkyonic matter constructions, the speed of sound exhibits non-monotonic behavior and exceeds the conformal limit of $v_s^2 = 1/3$, although a pronounced peak is not observed.
 This behavior is due to an early appearance of quarks in baryquark matter, which tames the rapid rise of the speed of sound due to the hard-core repulsion.

 The early appearance of quarks in baryquark matter may be an artifact of neglecting attractive nuclear interactions relevant near the normal nuclear density.
 To see this schematically, we apply a mean-field approach to incorporate the effect of attractive interactions, which implies a density-dependent contribution to nucleon energy density \eq{ \varepsilon_N \to \varepsilon_N - a \, n_N^2. } This model of nuclear interactions incorporating both the excluded volume and mean-field attraction corresponds to the quantum van der Waals equation of Ref.~\cite{Vovchenko:2015vxa}.